rostislav-matveev/FvwmPy/README.md

 - **`m.args`**

   List of strings.
 Contains command line arguments of the module.
+  If the first argument does not start with '-', then it is assumed to be the alias of the module.
+Then `m.alias` is set (which affects logging functions and pruning of configuration lines) and this argument is not included in `m.args`.
+If the first argument is a single '-', then it is also removed from `m.args`.
+  -  If the module is invoked by
+     `Module FvwmMyModule FvwmAkaModule arg1 arg2 ...`
+     then `m.alias == 'FvwmAkaModule' and `m.args == ['arg1','arg2',...]`

+  -  If the module is invoked by
+     `Module FvwmMyModule - FvwmAkaModule arg1 arg2 ...`
+     then `m.alias == 'FvwmMyModule' and
+     `m.args == ['FvwmAkaModule','arg1','arg2',...]`

+  -  If the module is invoked by
+     `Module FvwmMyModule - FvwmAkaModule arg1 arg2 ...`
+     then `m.alias == 'FvwmMyModule' and
+     `m.args == ['FvwmAkaModule','arg1','arg2',...]`

+  -  If the module is invoked by
+     `Module FvwmMyModule -geometry 200x200+24+0 ...`
+     then `m.alias == 'FvwmMyModule' and
+     `m.args == ['-geometry','200x200+24+0',...]`

 - **`m.handlers`**

   A dictionary whose keys are packet types and values are lists of